1986SebastianSosa/SFCC-Study-Guide/partner_learning_camp/3_isml.md

 - Ex: `<isinclude url="${URLUtils.url('Cart-MiniCart')}"/>`
 - It allows to use different caching for different components of the page
 - It uses the `dw.web.URLUtils`
-- No parameters get passed to the caled controller when using a remote include.
+- No parameters get passed to the called controller when using a remote include.
 There are methods in the URLUtils class that allows for that
     - Ex. homePage.isml is cached for 24hs.
 It uses a remote include for the minicart which is not cached

 ## Localize ISML Templates